data-apis/array-api/spec/API_specification/searching_functions.md

 -   **keepdims**: _bool_

-    -   If `True`, the reduced axes (dimensions) must be included in the result as singleton dimensions, and, accordingly, the result must be compatible with the input array (see :ref:`broadcasting`).
+    -   If `True`, the reduced axes (dimensions) must be included in the result as singleton dimensions, and, accordingly, the result must be compatible with the input array (see {ref}`broadcasting`).
 Otherwise, if `False`, the reduced axes (dimensions) must not be included in the result.
 Default: `False`.

 #### Returns